Healthdirect Free Australian health advice you can count on.

 What is an ambulance?

-There are several types of ambulance, all specially equipped and including:
+There are several types of ambulance, all specially equipped.
+Types of ambulances include:

-Air ambulances and helicopter ambulances are used mainly in rural, remote or wilderness areas and in certain types of emergency situation.
+Air ambulances and helicopter ambulances are used mainly in rural, remote or wilderness areas and in certain types of emergency situations.

 Ambulances can be based at hospitals, clinics, stand-alone centres or airports.